 Social media networks, for the vast majority of those who populate them, offer a new system of chemically induced meaning currency.
 Popularity, social stature, and, most importantly, self-worth are defined by likes and badges.
 In such an economy, those who control the pipeline control meaning and worth itself.

-Among Millennials and younger generations, social media engagement is a status maker.
+Among Millennials and younger generations, social media engagement is a status marker.
 Popularity among peers is measured by social media engagement.
 “Likes,” retweets and badges offer the delivery and proof of status(as well as pathways to monetization) As a result, teens will often erase posts that don’t get enough “likes.”
 Wired Magazine author Andrew Watts noted: “If I don’t get any likes on my Instagram photo or Facebook post within 15 minutes you can sure bet I’ll delete it.”